balena-io/balena-cli/docs/balena-cli.md

 ## release import &#60;file&#62; &#60;fleet&#62;

-is automatically omitted when importing a release.
+Imports a release from a file to an app or fleet.
+The revision field of the release is automatically omitted when importing a release.
 The backend will auto-increment the revision field of the imported release if a release exists with the same semver.
 A release will not be imported if a successful release with the same commit already